• Skip to primary navigation

 The Best Turkish Bread Recipe

-Turkish bread is, as you may have guessed, originally from the Middle East.
+As you may have guessed, Turkish bread is originally from the Middle East.

 Its thickness is similar to focaccia, but not quite as thin as Turkish flatbread.
 It's soft and fluffy with the perfect amount of chew.
 And it also has a touch of sweetness - thanks to a little sugar - and a tiny bit of crunch from its sesame seed topping.

-With that said, traditionally, Turkish bread is served to dip in sauces or olive oil.
+With that said, traditionally, Turkish bread is served dipped in sauces or olive oil.
 So you might want to consider pairing this homemade bread with one.

 Oh, and if you're interested in more easy recipes to serve alongside your Turkish bread, you have to make braised beef shank or pastalaya.

-A piece of Turkish bread cut into three pieces on a piece of parchment paper on a wood board.
+Turkish bread on parchment paper on a baking sheet.

 Ingredients